- birth to 12 months

 Physical play trains emerging neural pathways to be more complex rather than functionally simplistic allowing for richer memories, better controlled thoughts, and improved concentration skills.
 Socializing with other children improves empathy making them better able to understand others’ emotions while also enhancing communication skills that come into play later as they learn to read and write words or act out simple math problems.

-The finer motor control needed to manipulate the different parts of a toy (like putting together Legos) improves dexterity, which is critical for writing skills to be effective and efficient.
+The finer motor control needed to manipulate the different parts of a toy (like putting together Legos or playing with a bead maze) improves dexterity, which is critical for writing skills to be effective and efficient.
 Several studies have also found that those who use their hands more often in play are better at school-type activities like drawing pictures or using scissors when compared to children only exposed to such tasks during school hours.

 Researchers agree, “It seems clear that if you want a clever child—or adult—you had best start early”.
 Therefore, it’s very important to encourage parents and teachers to provide an adequate amount of toys and stimulation for young children (especially boys).
 Choosing educational toys for 3 years old toddlers help them develop fundamental life skills they need as adults.
 By working with toys, toddlers explore and learn how the world works.
 Toys are great motivators that will engage them in learning and practicing new skills or trying out things they couldn’t do before.